Best NoSQL Databases Shortlist

 IBM Cloud is a fully managed, distributed database that runs on a serverless schematic, meaning you don’t have to manage server configuration and scaling.
 This lets you build and run databases without worrying about the backend.

-Why I Picked IBM Cloudant: I picked IBM Cloudant because it’s serverless and incredibly secure.
+Why I Picked IBM Cloudant: I picked IBM Cloudant because it’s incredibly secure.
 You only pay for the resources you use, and you can scale up or down as your data needs change.
 For security, I was impressed by IBM Key Protect, which gave me total control and visibility over encrypted keys.

 IBM Cloudant Standout Features and Integrations: